 Payment must be received by the entry deadline, May 8, 2023.
 The online entry system will allow you to pay by credit card or print an invoice if paying by check.
 If paying by credit card, the payment must be made by May 8, 2023.
 If paying by check, the check must be mailed by the deadline.
 A purchase order does not constitute payment.
 Entrants whose payments are not received by May 8, 2023, will not have their entries judged and will be disqualified.

 Please make all checks payable to NATOA and mail them to:

 PO Box 45792

 A panel of at least three judges will judge all qualified entries.
 The recommended judging panel consists of at least one NATOA member.
 Judging will occur from June 12 - July 17, 2023.

 Entries will be rated upon criteria that consider the diversity of local government production facilities by recognizing the value of effectiveness and creativity.
 Only production elements that are specific to the category as defined in the Call for Entries are judged for that entry.

-Award of Excellence and Award of Distinction winners will be recognized at NATOA’s Virtual Government Programming Awards Banquet on September 23, 2021.
-Fourth and fifth place winners will receive an Award of Honor certificate.
+Award of Excellence and Award of Distinction winners will be recognized at NATOA’s Government Programming Awards Banquet on October 5, 2023 in Long Beach, CA. Fourth and fifth place winners will receive an Award of Honor certificate.
 There is no charge for the initial award won.
 Duplicate copies of trophies may be purchased.

-All trophies will be sent to winners following the GPA Banquet
+Award of Excellence trophies will be presented during the GPA Banquet.
+Award of Distinction trophies will be sent to winners following the GPA Banquet.